fractastical/ar/app/playlist/README.md

 will then include them into the current playlist.
 If any of the included playlists do not exist, an error will be printed.

+The program will always correctly include files regardless of what order the templates are loaded in, and it is even capable of detecting infinite loops:

+    (title "foo")
+    (include "bar")

+    (title "bar")
+    (include "qux")

+    (title "qux")
+    (include "foo")

+The above three playlists will cause an error to be printed saying it detected an infinite loop.

 It is also possible to *selectively* include only parts of another playlist by using the `w/playlist` form: